-Due to the above concerns, we strongly urge every home with a computer to adopt specific guidelines for its use.
+Since much of this activity takes place at home, we strongly urge every home to adopt specific guidelines for device usage.
 Use of the Internet must be supervised.

 Teaching your children online safety is no different from teaching them offline decision-making skills.
 Share your values and your concerns with your children and engage them in these important conversations.
 The following are some suggested guidelines for computer use at home: